 To ensure that your employees are invested in health and safety, there should be a positive culture around it that rewards them for conducting their job in a safe way.
 Consider offering incentives that reward a commitment to health and safety.
 Also, make sure that your targets and timelines are realistic – many employees resort to doing things unsafely when they think that they need to cut corners to finish something faster.

 It is also crucial to make sure that your employees feel like they can approach you at any time about health and safety issues.
 Sometimes employees don’t feel comfortable bringing up issues with their employer, so these risks go unmanaged.
 Keep an open door policy and reward your employees for contributing to the health and safety operations of the business whenever possible.
-View our post on how and when to talk to workers about health and safety.
+For more information about this subject read our post how to promote a positive health and safety culture and how and when to talk to workers about health and safety.

 Ensure Equipment and Tools Are Functioning Well